V-Vts/Dream-Tim/README.md

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 # Goals
-This website presents the association and aims to share the adventure of tim
+This website presents the association and aims at sharing the adventure of tim

 # Credits: